Quick summary

 To create your sample, choose at least these four pages:

-While you’re using WAVE to start a manual audit, you’ll review every type of accessibility result, which includes errors, contrast errors, alerts, structure, features, and ARIA.
+You’ll review every accessibility result on each of these pages, which includes errors, contrast errors, alerts, structure, features, and ARIA.

 It’s important to review each error type because some of the issues are embedded in your website’s template, which means fixing it in the template fixes it on every single page with that template.
 This can get rid of 100s of issues with one fix and is how you can fix more issues with a smaller sample.